jonathancross/j-renamer/README.md

    Result: 1-Ouch.jpg, 2-Ouch.jpg, 3-Ouch.jpg

-4. Generally it is best to rename / number all files with j-renamer **before** you start adding individual names one at a time.
+   This is why you should rename / number all files with j-renamer **before** you start adding individual names one at a time.